GoogleCloudPlatform/community/tutorials/appengine-serve-machine-learning-model/index.md

   config_id: CONFIG_ID
 ```

-The `CONFIG_ID` points to a Cloud Endpoints service deployment.
-You can find all the deployments on the [Cloud Endpoints console][endpoints] under each service page's Deployment history tab.
+The `CONFIG_ID` is the configuration ID of a Cloud Endpoints service deployment.
+To find existing deployments and their configuration IDs, go to the [Cloud Endpoints console][endpoints], click on the service's title, then click on the "Deployment history" tab.

 To deploy a service to Cloud Endpoints, we configure it with the `modelserve.yaml` file.

 ### [`modelserve.yaml`][modelserve.yaml]

 The `modelserve.yaml` configuration file defines the service according to the [OpenAPI specification][openapi].
-We highlight only some of the key configurations below.
+We highlight only some of the key settings below.

 - Specify the host: